felixp7/basic-interpreter/tinycat-basic/README.md

 - arbitrary variable names;
 - control structures like DO ...
 LOOP and FOR ...
 NEXT;
 - the logical operators: AND, OR, NOT;
-- functions, both built-in and user-defined;
+- functions, both built-in and user-defined*;
-- random number generation;
+- random number generation.

-- a modulo function.
+*) Note: the new Go implementation lacks DEF FN.

 Some features would *not* be trivial to add, and therefore outside the scope of this project: